ITINERARY Legend; B = Breakfast L = Lunch, D = Dinner

 Overnight: Kakadu (ensuite)

-The iconic Waterfalls of Kakadu National Park visiting both Jim Jim and Twin Falls.
+View the iconic Waterfalls of Kakadu National Park and visit Jim Jim Falls.

 Optional: 60 Minute Sunset Scenic Flight (own expense)